ssu-humane/ssu-humane.github.io/_pages/home.md

 ### Why HUMANE?

-``*humane*  adj. showing kindness, care, and sympathy towards others, especially those who are suffering'' (Cambridge Dictionary, 2022)
+"*humane*  adj. showing kindness, care, and sympathy towards others, especially those who are suffering" (Cambridge Dictionary, 2022)

 Our broad aim is at developing humane technologies for a better world.
 HUMANE lab also stands for HUMan-centered dAta science and laNguage tEchnologies laboratory.